guildai/guild.ai/pages/docs/runs.md

 ### Limiting runs

 Over time you'll generate a large number of runs.
-This list can become unwieldy, especially when you're interested in a small subset --- e.g. runs associated with a particular model you're working with.
+This list can become unwieldy, especially when you're interested in a small subset--- e.g. runs associated with a particular model you're working with.
 For this reason, Guild provides two ways of limiting the runs that apply to run related commands: